Why I care:

 Figure 2, below, shows how a typical "AC Battery" might be wired into a household power system and integrated with a PV inverter.

-As can be seen, in normal operation the AC battery system is in parallel with the house's power and the power grid.
-When "charging" from the solar, it simply monitors the output power of the PV system and the power to/from the grid and adjusts its charge rate to match.
-Likewise, in the "Self-Powered" mode (described below) when there is a grid connection it will charge/discharge at a rate that precisely matches the house's usage, effectively zeroing-out the power going to/from the grid or export power to the grid once the battery has been charged in the same way as a typical "net meter" installation.
+As can be seen, in normal operation the AC battery system is in parallel with the house's power bus and the power grid.
+When "charging" from the solar, the system simply monitors the output power of the PV system and adjusts its charge rate to match.
+In the "Self-Powered" mode (described below) when there is a grid connection it will charge/discharge at a rate that precisely matches the house's usage, effectively zeroing-out the power going to/from the grid when charging the battery, or export excess power to the grid once the battery has been charged in the same way as a typical "net meter" installation.

 Does the Tesla Powerwall 2 cause radio frequency interference: